 - 460g Meyer lemon juice (fresh)*

-To make the sugar syrup, combine water with the sugar, tapioca starch, corn syrup, and lemon zest in a small saucepan over medium to medium-high heat.
+To make the sorbet syrup, combine water with the sugar, tapioca starch, corn syrup, and lemon zest in a small saucepan over medium to medium-high heat.

 Place it in a container (including the zest) Let it cool to room temperature then refrigerate for a minimum of 4 hours to a maximum of 24 hours.

-Discard the zest and thoroughly mix the lemon juice with the sugar syrup.
+Discard the zest and thoroughly mix the lemon juice with the sorbet syrup.

 Process in your ice cream maker according to the manufacturer’s instructions.